Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_3.md

    Notice here the `s2mm_1:s`,`s2mm_2:s`, and `mm2s:s`.
 The syntax is `<Compute Unit name>:<Interface name>`.

    Make sure the compute unit name matches with the one specified in the `system.cfg` file.
-In this exercise, monitor the stream _output from `mm2s` module going to theAI Engine, going to `s2mm` module_.
+In this exercise, monitor the stream _output from `mm2s` module going to the AI Engine, going to `s2mm` module_.
    >**NOTE:** V++ allows multiple `--debug.chipscope` lines to meet design debug needs.
 2. Build the design.
-Especially, if you have already compiled the AI Engine design and PL modules, it is required to run the linking step in the `Makefile` and repackage to generate the SD card image.
+Especially, if you have already compiled the AI Engine design and PL modules; it is required to run the linking step in the `Makefile` and repackage to generate the SD card image.

    ```
    make clean